Hdoc1509/nvim-config/README.md

 ### Before cloning

-- First, you should backup your current configuration
+1. Backup your current configuration
-- Then, remove your `~/.config/nvim` folder
+2. Remove your `~/.config/nvim` folder

-- Once you installed this configuration you will be able to integrate your older configuration.
+Once you installed this configuration you will be able to integrate your older configuration.
 You can see it in [Customization](#customization) section

 ### Cloning